BlinkUX/sequelize-mock/docs/api/instance.md

 Returns all the values in a JSON representation. <br>**Alias** toJson

 ###  Return
-Returns <Object> all the values on the object
+`Object`: all the values on the object